oddbird/sass/proposal/indented-syntax-improvements.md

 > This section is non-normative.

+In the Sass indented syntax, line breaks always end a statement, which limits how authors can format their code.
+However, the parser can tell from context whether a statement can end at a given point.
+This document proposes that line breaks only end statements when a statement can end, and in any other case, a line break is treated as continuing white space.

+In addition, this proposal adds semicolons to the indented syntax as explicit statement ends, and allows curly braces to wrap blocks.

 ### Places where a line break must create a statement break

 #### After a non-enclosed list begins